LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented a novel fiducial tag system specifically for point clouds.
-The developed fiducial tag system runs in real-time (at 30 Hz) while it can handle a full scan of raw point cloud from the employed Velodyne Ultra Pack (up to 120,000 points per scan).
-The presented fiducial tags can also be used with cameras, suggesting its potential application for solving the camera-\lidar calibration problem as the next step.
+We presented a novel and flexible fiducial marker system specifically for point clouds.
+The developed fiducial tag system runs in real-time (faster than 100 Hz) while it can handle a full scan of raw point cloud from the employed \velodyne (up to 120,000 points per scan).
+Each step of the proposed system was extensively analyzed and evaluated in both cluttered indoor as well as spacious outdoor environments.
+Furthermore, the system can be operated in a completely dark environment.

-In the future, we shall use the developed \lidart\ within SLAM and calibration frameworks.
-We are currently working on adopting the long short-term memory (LSTM) ~\citep{luo2018lstm, xiang2017rnn} to improve the decoding accuracy by incorporating the time-correlation information and rotation invariant networks~\citep{marcos2017rotation, shi2018real, cheng2016rifd, worrall2017harmonic}.
-Furthermore, in order to bring continuity to the point query result, Gaussian processes~\citep{rasmussen2006gaussian} could be used in the decoding process if the number of points of a payload is small.